What is Network Topology?

 - This is one of the most popular and widely implemented types of topology.

-- It is a wide network of interconnected web pages which are connected to each other.
+- It is a wide network of interconnected web pages that are connected.

 - These pages are generally connected through hyperlinks.